Dr Ying He

 27-03-20182017

-Challenges of information security incident learning: An industrial case study in a Chinese healthcare organizationHe Y and Johnson C
+Challenges of information security incident learning: An industrial case study in a Chinese healthcare organizationHe Y Johnson C

 Informatics For Health and Social Care,